Generic selectors

 However, as we will see in the next section, a real offense involves sin (transgression of God’s Law) and/or causes suffering (hardship, physical hurt or injury, or mental pain or stress).
 For now, it is important to understand that:

-PRINCIPLE: A real offense involves sin and/or causes suffering to others.
+PRINCIPLE: A real offense involves SIN and/or causes others to SUFFER.

 Because real offenses in the Bible involve sin, they are very serious matters.
 However, we must be careful not to suppose that every disagreement, argument, difference of opinion, snub, insult, rebuff, rejection, etc., fall into the category of a biblical offense.